ferdium/ferdium-app/CONTRIBUTING.md

 Please make sure you have the following installed:

-- Microsoft Visual Studio Build Tools (2019 or higher - with Windows 10 SDK selected).
+- Microsoft Visual Studio Build Tools (2017, 2019 or 2022 - with Windows 10 SDK selected).

 ### Clone repository with submodule